Updated January 8, 2020

 And it’s easy to see why people are making the changeover from air, especially when there are exceptional machines like the Stamina Avari around.

-The Stamina Avari has a solid build, strong resistance and comes packed with features including 12 workout programs, which include 6 cardio profiles, 1 manual, 4 custom user programs, and 1 heart rate program.
+The Stamina Avari has a solid build, strong resistance, and comes packed with features including 12 workout programs, which include six cardio profiles, one manual, four custom user programs, and one heart rate program.

-Unlike many of the other rowing machine companies, Stamina are generous enough to include a heart rate strap to use in conjunction with the heart rate mode of the monitor, this mode is very useful for optimizing your workouts within your target heart rate zone.
+Unlike many of the other rowing machine companies, Stamina is generous enough to include a heart rate strap to use in conjunction with the heart rate mode of the monitor.
+This mode is handy for optimizing your workouts within your target heart rate zone.

 Users have praised how strong the resistance is of the Stamina Avari, a couple of users compared it with the Concept 2.